Which Institutions Own Shares In Carnival Corporation & plc (CUK)?

 Sponsored

-The stock witnessed a 0.00% loss in the last 1 month and extending the period to 3 months gives it a 13.76%, and is -4.29% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.40% over the week and 4.29% over the month.
+The stock witnessed a -10.11% loss in the last 1 month and extending the period to 3 months gives it a 10.85%, and is 0.10% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.75% over the week and 4.08% over the month.

 Carnival Corporation & plc (CUK) Analyst Forecasts